neruthes/Travel-Summary/README.md

 ### Compose

-You may write un txt file which looks like:
+You may write un plaintext file which look like:

 ```
 contact>>